 Abisko – Nuolja off-piste

 In Abisko you will find Sweden’s answer to French La Grave in a smaller format.
 Here you will find one lift and one marked slope.
-The rest is almost endless of high-quality off-piste skiing.
-A hot tip is to ski the in Rihtunjiraravinen, which is like a natural fun park.
+The rest is almost endless high-quality off-piste skiing with amazing views.
+A hot tip is to ski in Rihtunjiraravinen, which is like a natural fun park.
 You can also take the helicopter to mountaintops, such as the Abisko Alps.
 Skiing takes place in two zones – inside or outside the ski area.
 Inside the ski area, the ski patrol works daily with avalanche fighting.
 Choosing to go outside requires knowledge and avalanche equipment.
-At Nuolja off-piste, it’s your imagination that sets limits for new routes.
+At Nuolja off-piste, it’s only your imagination that sets the limits for new routes.
 You can also follow on a guided tour or take part in a basic avalanche education.
-At Abisko Mountain Station you will find a sports shop, a small shop and conference facilities.
-In Abisko you will find Abisko National Park with lovely cross-country skiing.
-You find accommodation at Abisko Fjällstation in some of the hotels or hostels in Abisko East, about 4 kilometers away.
+Abisko National Park offers lovely cross-country skiing, and tour skiing.

 Björkliden – a packed adventure for the whole family